-India: Value added in the services sector as percent of GDP: For that indicator, The World Bank provides data for India from 1960 to 2016.
-The average value for India during that period was 39.57 percent with a minumum of 31.02 percent in 1973 and a maximum of 53.8 percent in 2016.
+Russia: Value added in the services sector as percent of GDP: For that indicator, The World Bank provides data for Russia from 1989 to 2016.
+The average value for Russia during that period was 55.65 percent with a minumum of 32.97 percent in 1989 and a maximum of 64.08 percent in 2013.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 Definition: Services correspond to ISIC divisions 50-99 and they include value added in wholesale and retail trade (including hotels and restaurants), transport, and government, financial, professional, and personal services such as education, health care, and real estate services.
 Also included are imputed bank service charges, import duties, and any statistical discrepancies noted by national compilers as well as discrepancies arising from rescaling.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The industrial origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Note: For VAB countries, gross value added at factor cost is used as the denominator.